wultra/library-deploy/README.md

 $ open .limedeploy
 ```

-Last command will open empty `.limedeploy` file kn your preferred text editor.
+Last command will open empty `.limedeploy` file in your preferred text editor.
 You can put following lines to the file
 (the file is regular bash script, so you should be familiar with bash syntax):

 ```bash